RUBclim/d2r-api/docs/src/maintenance.md

    UPDATE sensor_deployment SET teardown_date = '2025-11-28 05:40:00+00' WHERE deployment_id = 51;
    ```

-2. Create a new deployment with the sensor that replaces the old sensor
+2. Create a new deployment with the sensor that replaces the old sensor.
+Make sure that
+   the `station_id` column is present in the element portal.
+If this is missing, the
+   system cannot process the measurement since it cannot be unambiguously assigned a
+   station.
+If this was not done right away, you will have to set the `setup_date`
+   between the last value _without_ a `station_id` and the first values _with_ a
+   `station_id`.
+Make sure the timezones match!
+The database only accept UTC.
+The
+   Element UI will show timestamp in the browser's timezone.

    ```sql
    INSERT INTO